Annual Leave in Morocco 2026: Duration, Calculation and Rights

 Do sick days reduce annual leave?

-Can leave be carried forward indefinitely?
+Can leave be carried over indefinitely?

 READ ALSO